Montessori-Based Religious Education

 Montessori-based Godly Play can deepen the religious-education programs in churches of any Christian denomination.
 Godly Play can also deepen the religious education you provide in your homeschool.
 Here are some suggestions for adding Godly Play to your homeschool.
 These suggestions are also appropriate for new church-school Godly Play programs.

 On July 29-31, I attended the Godly Play Core Training at Trinity Episcopal Cathedral in Portland.
 Those of us participating all learned a great deal about helping children with their religious formation.
-At the same time, the training was a spiritual retreat and an opportunity for everyone involved to grow
+At the same time, the training was a spiritual retreat and an opportunity for everyone involved to grow in

 I was excited when I discovered a unique way you as a parent can gain spiritual nourishment while helping your child listen to God.
 Montessori education is known for helping children develop concentration and self-discipline.
 Montessori principles have been applied to religious formation that you can use at home.
 Maria Montessori believed that